 I am not your Negro (2017)

 The next movie on the list is I Am Not Your Negro, based on James Balwin’s unfinished manuscript ‘Remember the house‘.
-The film explains the history of racism in the United States through the recollection of Balwin about the civil rights leaders Medgar Evers, Malcolm X, and Martin Luther King Jr, along with his observation about the country’s history.
+The film explains the history of racism in the United States through the recollection of Balwin about the civil rights leaders Medgar Evers, Malcolm X, and Martin Luther King Jr, along with his observation of the country’s history.

 Samuel L. Jackson narrates the documentary, who is one of the famous Hollywood actors and speakers.
 The opening scene shows Baldwin’s interview on The Dick Cavett Show in 1968.
 It got critical appreciation and won significant awards, including BAFTA for best documentary.